December 23, 2014

 Each year, the state of Colorado looks at the performance of our students on state assessments, and gives each school a rating based on an analysis of those scores.
 These ratings then determine what kind of improvement plan each school will be assigned.
 Schools may be required to implement a performance plan, improvement plan, priority improvement plan, or turnaround plan.
 Performance plans require the least amount of change and turnaround plans require the most dramatic strategies for improvement.

-· January 21, 2014 at 3:45 pm in the Library
+School Accountability Meeting: January 20 at 3:45 pm in the library

-· March 11, 2014 at 3:45 pm in the Library
+School Accountability Meeting: March 10 at 3:45 pm in the library

-· May 13, 2014 at 3:45 pm in the Library
+School Accountability Meeting: May 12 at 3:45 pm in the library

 Mark Thompson, Ed.
 D.

 Join other parents with children ages 0 to 10 to discuss:

 Teaching healthy relationships

 Formula for this faith-based course = great atmosphere + delicious meal + practical talks + group discussion times

 Childcare provided for elementary children- ages 5 to 12 years old.

 Date: Wednesdays, January 21 – February 18, 2015